Self-service client installation guide

 3. Click the Software installation node.

-4. Right-click the Adaxes Self-service client package, and in the context menu select All Tasks, then click Remove.
+4. Right-click the Adaxes self-service client package, and in the context menu select All Tasks, then click Remove.

 5. In the Remove Software dialog box, select the Immediately uninstall the software from users and computers option and click OK.